Normmatt/F-Zero-Climax-GBA-Translation/armips-Readme.txt

 * `0o12` and `12o` for octal numbers
 * `1010b` and `0b1010` for binary numbers

 Everything else is interpreted as a decimal numbers, so a leading zero does not indicate an octal number.
-Be aware that every number has to actually start with a digit.
-For example, as `FFh` is a perfectly valid label name, you have to write `0FFh` in this case.
+Be aware that every number has to actually start with a decimal digit.
+For example, as `FFh` is a perfectly valid label name, you have to write `0FFh` or `0xFF` in this case.
 Labels, on the other hand, cannot start with a digit.

 A few examples: